Lynching of Hispanic and Latino Americans: Colorado

 Over 160 people were lynched in Colorado between 1859 and 1919, most of whom were Mexican or Black.

 Louisiana

-Charlie Williams, a Mexican man, was lynched by a mob in West Carroll Parish in November of 1894.
+Charlie Williams, a Mexican man, was lynched by a mob in West Carroll Parish in November 1894.
 Williams was lynched after being accused of robbery and murder.

-Michael "Mike" Rodriguez, a white Mexican man, was lynched in October of 1909 in Slabtown, Louisiana.
+Michael "Mike" Rodriguez, a white Mexican man, was lynched in October 1909 in Slabtown, Louisiana.
 Rodriguez was lynched by a mob after being accused of robbery.

 Nebraska

 Two Mexican men were lynched by mobs in Nebraska between 1878 and 1919.

-A Mexican man, Luciano Padilla of New Mexico, was lynched in Cheese Creek, Nebraska, in August of 1884.
+A Mexican man, Luciano Padilla of New Mexico, was lynched in Cheese Creek, Nebraska, in August 1884.
 Padilla was hanged by a mob after he was accused of rape.

-A Mexican man, Juan Gonzales, was lynched in the vicinity of Scribner, Nebraska, in February of 1915.
+A Mexican man, Juan Gonzales, was lynched in the vicinity of Scribner, Nebraska, in February 1915.
 He was murdered by a lynch mob of around 200 people after he was accused of murdering an Omaha police officer.